 In order to apply for your spouse or children to come to the US as refugees, you must complete Form I-730, or Refugee/Asylee Relative Petition.
 This form is free to file.
 You will have to include several important legal documents when you apply.
 When you download Form I-730, be sure also to read the official USCIS Form I-730 information and the instructions for filing Form I-730.

 Completing legal forms can be very difficult.
-Ask for help from your resettlement agency or find a lawyer or legal organization that helps immigrants.
+Ask for help from your resettlement agency or find an accredited representative or lawyer that focuses on helping immigrants.
 Learn more about reunification in several languages through IRAP.

 The information on this page comes from the US Department of State, USCIS, and other trusted sources.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.